Chapter 5 Bayesian hierarchical models

 A normal likelihood seems reasonable for these data:

-where \(n =1, \ldots, N\), and \(signal\) is the dependent variable (average signal in the N400 spatiotemporal window in microvolts).
-The variable \(N\) represents the total number of data points.
+where n=1,…,N, and signal is the dependent variable (average signal in the N400 spatiotemporal window in microvolts).
+The variable N represents the total number of data points.

-As always we need to rely on our previous knowledge and domain expertise to decide on priors.
+As always, we need to rely on our previous knowledge and domain expertise to decide on priors.
 We know that ERPs (signals time-locked to a stimulus) have mean amplitudes of a couple of microvolts: This is easy to see in any plot of the EEG literature.
-This means that we don’t expect the effect of our manipulation to exceed, say, \(10 \mu V\).
+This means that we don’t expect the effect of our manipulation to exceed, say, 10μV.
 As before, a priori we’ll assume that effects can be negative or positive.
-We can quantify our prior knowledge regarding plausible values of \(\beta\) as normally distributed centered at zero with a standard deviation of \(10 \mu V\).
-(Other values such as \(5 \mu V\) would have been also reasonable, since it would entail that 95% of the prior mass probability is between \(-10\) and \(10 \mu V\).)
+We can quantify our prior knowledge regarding plausible values of β as normally distributed, centered at zero with a standard deviation of 10μV.
+(Other values such as 5μV would have been equally reasonable, since this smaller standard deviation would entail that 95% of the prior mass probability is between −10 and 10μV.)

-If the signal for each ERP is baselined, that is, the mean signal of a time window before the time window of interest is subtracted from the time window of interest, then the mean signal would be relatively close to \(0\).
+If the signal for each ERP is baselined, that is, the mean signal of a time window before the time window of interest is subtracted from the time window of interest, then the mean signal would be relatively close to 0.
 Since we know that the ERPs were baselined in this study, we expect that the grand mean of our signal should be relatively close to zero.
-Our prior for \(\alpha\) is then normally distributed centered in zero with a standard deviation of \(10 \mu V\) as well.
+Our prior for α is then also normally distributed, and centered at zero with a standard deviation of 10μV.

-The standard deviation of our signal distribution is harder to guess.
+The prior for the standard deviation σ of our signal distribution requires some thought.
 We know that EEG signals are quite noisy, and that the standard deviation must be higher than zero.
-Our prior for \(\sigma\) is a truncated normal distribution with location zero and scale 50.
-Recall that since we truncate the distribution, the parameters location and scale do not correspond to the mean and standard deviation of the new distribution; see Box 4.1.
+Our prior for σ is a truncated normal distribution with location zero and scale 50.
+Recall that since we truncate the distribution, the parameters location and scale do not correspond to the mean and standard deviation of the new distribution; see online section A.2.

 We can draw random samples from this truncated distribution and calculate their mean and standard deviation: